chubbyyb/TRB-POS/README.md

 # TRB-POS

 A point of sale system developed with Winforms using C#.

+#### Current:
+* Login function [needs to be refined]
+* Discount functions
+* Quantity functions
+* Reciept function ready to be integrated
+* Product information retrieved from database [SQL]
+* Transactions are logged to another databse [SQL]

+#### TO DO:
+* Inventory management
+* Add a searchable DB inside the program
+* Test/adapt program for touchscreens
+* Optimize and Secure SQL connections
+* Bug testing and cleanup
+* Analytics, can be done in a seperate program
+* Add features that a normal POS has

 ## Images